-For employers, the outbreak of the Covid-19 coronavirus raises points relating to employment law, health and safety and data protection.
+For employers, the Covid-19 outbreak raises points relating to employment law, health and safety and data protection.
 Below, we address some common questions that employers are likely to have.

-The Chancellor announced on 20 March 2020 that under the Coronavirus Job Retention Scheme it would meet 80% of the “salary” of furloughed (i.e. laid-off) employees, up to a cap of £2,500, back dated to 1 March.
+The Chancellor announced on 20 March 2020 that under the CJRS, also known as the furlough scheme, it would meet 80% of the “salary” of furloughed (i.e. laid-off) employees, up to a cap of £2,500, back dated to 1 March 2020.

-The scheme was initially to be in place until 31 May, but it has been extended until the end of October.
+The scheme was initially to be in place until 31 May 2020, but it has been extended three times – most recently until 30 September 2021.

-From 1 August, employers have had to pay employer's national insurance contributions (NICs) and pension contributions on furlough pay.
+From 1 August, employers have had to pay employer's national insurance contributions (NICs) and, where applicable, auto-enrolment pension contributions on furlough pay.
 Prior to that, the government met the employer’s NICs and the equivalent of the minimum employer’s auto-enrolment pension contributions.

-From 1 September, the government will only reimburse 70% of pay (up to a maximum of £2,190).
-Employers are required to top-up to 80% (or more, depending on what the arrangement is with respective employees).
+From 1 - 30 September 2020, the government only reimbursed 70% of pay, with employers being required to top up to 80% (or more, depending on what the arrangement is with respective employees).

-From 1 October, the government will only reimburse 60% of salary (up to a maximum of £1,875), and employers will continue having to top up to 80% (or more).
+From 1 – 31 October 2020, the government only reimbursed 60% of pay, with employers continuing to have to top up to 80% (or more).

-On 8 July, the Chancellor announced that businesses will receive a Job Retention Bonus of £1,000 for each furloughed worker back in work who remains in employment until at least 31 January 2021.
+On 8 July 2020, the Chancellor announced that businesses would receive a Job Retention Bonus of £1,000 for each furloughed worker back in work who remains in employment until at least 31 January 2021.
+However, this was not implemented, due to the extension of the CJRS beyond that date.

-The government has published further guidance for apprentices, as well as for employers, training providers, end-point assessment organisations and external quality assurance providers in the context of the virus outbreak.
-The full guidance is here.
+The government has published guidance for apprentices, employers, training providers, end-point assessment organisations and external quality assurance providers in the context of the virus outbreak, including in relation to incentive payments that apply in England, for which click here.

 When can an employer expect an employee to self-isolate?